Lawton, Oklahoma: 2020 census

-Economy and workforce
+Economy

 Lawton is primarily centered on government, manufacturing, and retail trade industries.
 The Lawton MSA ranks fourth in Oklahoma with a gross domestic product of $4.2 billion produced in 2008, with a majority ($2.1 billion) in the government sector, primarily associated with the military.

 Fort Sill is the largest employer in Lawton, with more than 5,000 full-time employees.
 In the private sector, the largest employer is Goodyear Tire and Rubber Company with 2,400 full-time employees.
 Some major employers in the Lawton area also include: Lawton Public Schools, Comanche County Memorial Hospital, Southwestern Hospital, City of Lawton, Cameron University, and Bar S Foods.

 Lawton has developed two major industrial parks.
 One is located in the southwest region of town, while the second is located near the Lawton-Fort Sill Regional Airport.
-The Blue Canyon Wind Farm, consisting of four development phases generating about 423.45 megawatts of electrical power, is about 27 miles north-northwest of town.

 In 2010, the city of Lawton was engaged in the Downtown Revitalization Project.
 Its goal is to redesign the areas between Elmer Thomas Park at the north through Central Mall to the south to be more visually appealing and pedestrian-friendly to encourage business growth in the area.

 Lawton had 35,374 employed civilians as of the 2010 Census, and 49.1% were female.
 Of the civilian workers, 21,842 (61.7%) were private for-profit wage and salary workers.
 Of the for-profit wage and salary workers, 659 (1.9% of the total Lawton civilian workforce) were employees of their own corporations.
 The nonprofit sector had 2,571 (7.3%) private nonprofit wage and salary workers.
 The government sector included 4,713 (13.3%) federal workers, 2,545 (7.2%) state government workers, and 2,160 (6.1%) local government workers.
 In addition, the city had 1,634 (4.6%) self-employed workers and unpaid family workers.

 Arts and culture

 Events and festivals

-Lawton is home to many annual attractions, including the Prince of Peace Easter passion play held in the Holy City in the Wichita Mountains Wildlife Refuge each year on Palm Sunday, continuing to Easter Eve.
-It continues to be one of the longest-running Easter passion plays in the nation.

-It was the basis for the 1949 movie The Prince of Peace.
-The passion play was also featured in a documentary called Jesus Town, USA, which focuses on a new actor portraying the role of Jesus after the former actor of 8 years retired from the role.

 In May, Lawton Arts for All, Inc hosts the Arts for All Festival.
 The festival includes several judged art competitions, as well as live entertainment.
 The festival is typically held at Shepler Park.
 In late September, The International Festival is held in the city.
 Founded in 1979, the event showcases the many different cultures, arts, and music of the community.